 Figure 2-26.
-Owens Valley Management Areas
+Owens Valley Management Areas.
+White area in the center of the Basin are lands not subject to SGMA.

 LADWP has developed and updated or maintained several groundwater models for the Owens Basin which in aggregate cover the Owens Valley and Owens Lake Management areas.
 These models represent the most rigorous synthesis of the hydrologic conditions in their domain, but unfortunately these models were not publicly available, and the OVGA was not able to obtain copies of the models via cooperation.
 Efforts to obtain these models or at least the steady-state model output files continue.
 Lack of active groundwater models for the basin is identified as a data gap and the specific OVGA actions to address this data gap are identified in Section 4.3 and 4.3 of this GSP.